domRiddle/ASF/FAQ.md

 Next, if you do not use **[ASF 2FA](https://github.com/JustArchi/ArchiSteamFarm/wiki/Escrow)**, it's possible that ASF in fact accepted trade, but you need to confirm it via your e-mail.
 Likewise, if you use classic 2FA, you need to confirm the trade via your authenticator.
 Confirmations are **mandatory** now, so if you don't want to accept them by yourself, consider either adding or importing your authenticator into ASF 2FA.

 Lastly, remember that new devices have 7-days trade lock, so if you've just added your account to ASF, wait at least 7 days.
 After that period, everything should work.
-That limitations includes **both** accepting **and** sending trades.
+That limitation includes **both** accepting **and** sending trades.

 ***